Enrollment Policies and Procedures

 - One hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately fifteen weeks for one semester hour of credit or the equivalent amount of work over a different amount of time; or

 - At least an equivalent amount of work as required in paragraph (1) of this definition for other academic activities as established by the institution including laboratory work, internships, practica, studio work, and other academic work leading to the award of credit hours.

 - “Direct faculty instruction” must include regular and substantive faculty/student contact regardless of delivery mode (for example, face-to-face, hybrid, distance/online).

 All courses should span the full term (15 weeks in fall and spring) of the semester in which they are offered.

 Undergraduate Course Enrollment for Graduate Credit (non-accelerated master's students)

-During their final semester, UVM senior undergraduates may enroll for graduate credit at UVM under the following circumstances: the course must be available for graduate credit; the course must not be computed as part of the bachelor's degree; permission to seek such graduate credit must be requested of the Dean of the Graduate College in writing by the dean of the undergraduate college or school prior to enrollment for such credit.
-Such graduate credit is limited to six credits.
-It can be used only at UVM if and when the student is admitted to a UVM graduate program and only if the course is judged appropriate by the student's advisor for the graduate program.
+UVM Senior undergraduates may enroll for up to six graduate credits at UVM under the following circumstances: courses must be available for graduate credit; approval to take the course for graduate credit is obtained from the Dean of the Graduate College prior to taking the course; and the course must not be computed as part of the bachelor’s degree.
+Permission to seek graduate credit must be obtained from the Dean of the Graduate College in writing by the dean of the undergraduate college/school in which the student is enrolled.
+Graduate credit can be used as transfer credit into a UVM graduate program if the course is deemed appropriate by the student’s advisor for the particular graduate program.
+The transfer is credit only (not grade) and does not count towards the minimum graded credit required after matriculation into the graduate program.
 Generally, other institutions will not accept such credit, earned before award of the bachelor's degree, in transfer to their graduate programs.

 Distance Education Student Status